jonearley/metro-departures/README.md

 ## Testing

-The Cypress intregration tests will open up and run alongside the development, so make sure [http://localhost:3000](http://localhost:3000) is running.
+The Cypress intregration tests will open up and run alongside development, so make sure [http://localhost:3000](http://localhost:3000) is running.

 ```sh
 npm run test